sguox002/leetcode/dp/dp-medium I.md

 494. Target Sum
-using + and - to reach the target sum. how many ways? negative sum N and positive sum P
+using + and - to reach the target sum. how many ways?

+negative sum N and positive sum P

 P+N=target

 P-N=total so P=(S+T)/2

-it reduces to get the number of ways to reach a new target sum. a knapsack problem without repetition
+it reduces to get the number of ways to reach a new target sum.

+and it is a knapsack problem without repetition
 ```cpp
     int findTargetSumWays(vector<int>& nums, int S) {
         //P-N=T, P+N=S P=(S+T)/2 T is the total